docuteam/ansible-role-nodeping/README.md

   * `username`: Username for a check.
 We use it primarly for HTTP checks with basic authentication, but if you provide a `type` which supports `username`, it will work as well.
   * `password`: Password for a check.
 We use it primarly for HTTP checks with basic authentication, but if you provide a `type` which supports `password`, it will work as well.
   * `port`: Port to use with the check.
   * `interval`: Interval for the check in minutes.
-Defaults to 5 minutes.
+Defaults to 5.
   * `threshold`: Timeout for this check in seconds.
 Defaults to 5.
-  * `sensitivity`: Number of rechecks before sending an alert.
-Defaults to 2 (which is HIGH in there UI).
   * `state`: State of check.
 Must be either *present* or *absent*
   * `contentstring`: The string to match the response against.
 Can be negated with the `invert` parameter.
   * `invert`: Used for 'Does not contain' functionality in checks, in conjunction with `contentstring`.
 If omitted, defaults to no.